 I spent a long time finding the best free Linux cybersecurity tools on the internet.
 After testing 29 different programs, I’ve come up with some rock-solid programs to help bulk up security on my Linux machine.

 Short on time?
-Here’s my list of the 5 best free antivirus tools for Linux in 2020:
+Here’s my list of the 5 best free antivirus tools for Linux:

 - ClamAV: Open-source freeware antivirus scanner with a GUI.